fedir/fedir.github.com/_posts/2013-07-03-todo-rules.md

 * be as much precise as possible
 * do not add elements, which You couldn't / wouldn't do
 * use tasks hierarchy to segment complex stuff in simple elements
 * the absence of todos in the list is good, respect it
 * done must be removed, only elements to do are still in list
+* todo is the result of task analyze, and not the task itself

 ## Structure of TDDD list